-Planting systems, such as no-till, that leave the soil surface undisturbed until the time of planting consistently leave the highest levels of crop residue and involve planting or drilling seed into a narrow seedbed prepared by coulters (no-till), ridge-scrapers (ridge-till), disk openers and other attachments.
+Planting systems, such as no-till, that leave the soil surface undisturbed until the time of planting consistently leave the highest levels of crop residue and involve planting or drilling seed into a narrow seedbed prepared by coulters (no-till), ridge-scrapers (ridgetill), disk openers and other attachments.
 These systems result in lower loss of sediment and sediment-bound nutrients, higher water uptake by the plant, and higher soil organic matter due to residues remaining on the soil surface.
 CT systems change the soil's physical properties, such as an increased infiltration rate caused by the development of macropores in the soil created by earthworm activity, soil cracking and root growth.
 Similar to nitrogen and phosphorus, most herbicides attach to soil particles or dissolve in surface runoff.
-Thus, CT also effectively reduces herbicide runoff by up to 70 percent compared to conventional systems.
+Thus, CT also effectively reduces herbicide runoff.
+Most studies show that no-till systems usually reduce herbicide runoff by up to 70 percent compared to conventional systems.